The Swiss Alps

 What's so unique about the Swiss Alps?

-Just make a train trip with the Bernina Express to see for yourself; within a few hours you will see fresh meadows, bare icy mountain scenery and sunny villages with palm trees and vineyards.
-That is typically Switzerland: diversity to the highest pitch, in nature, culture and weather.
+Just make a train trip with the Bernina Express to see for yourself: within a few hours you will see fresh meadows, bare icy mountain scenery and sunny villages with palm trees and vineyards.
+That's typical for Switzerland: diversity in nature, culture and weather.

 A great example of exploring the Swiss Alps the luxurious way is the Glacier Express.
 Since 1926, this train allows people to enjoy the mountain scenery from the comfort of their train seat, and even wine and dine along the way.

-The Northern and Southern Swiss Alps
+The northern and southern Swiss Alps

-Simplifying the layout of Switzerland at large, we can say that larger cities and industrial activities can be found in the relatively flat north and west (excluding the Jura mountains).
-Particularly the surroundings of big cities such as Basel, Zurich and Geneva are examples of that.
+- Larger cities and industrial activities can be found in the relatively flat north and west (excluding the Jura mountains).
+Particularly the surroundings of big cities like Basel, Zurich and Geneva are examples of that.

 - The landscape south of these tops is drier and rougher.
 For instance, this holds for the Valais and the southern half of Graubünden: the Engadine.
 Both types of landscape have their charm.

 Wildlife in the Alps

-Like in other parts of Western Europe, larger wild animals have been almost or completely extinct in Switzerland.
+Like in other parts of western Europe, larger wild animals have been almost or completely extinct in Switzerland.
 However, wildlife organizations managed to re-introduce animals such as the ibex, the fox, the lynx and the wolf.

 Wolves have been extinct from Switzerland for quite a while, but they are back.
 Wolves are not as dangerous as you may think.
 They avoid human beings and at the most they will protect themselves while being hunted.
 The chances of seeing one are slim.
 There aren't many wolves in Switzerland and they are shy.

 Brown bears do normally pose no threat to people.
 Humans are not a prey to them and they prefer to avoid people.
 Seeing a bear in Switzerland is a really rare event.
 To prevent any problems, do not dispose of trash in the outdoors.
 Dogs should be kept on the leash at all times.
 And if you see bear footprints, don't follow them but hike in a different direction.